Marion Schmid (LèsL Sorbonne Nouvelle, PhD Cantab, Habilitation à diriger les recherches)

 Research summary

-Marion’s current research interests lie in French New Wave and post-New Wave cinema, the relationship between film and the other arts (literature, theater, painting, architecture, photography), screen adaptation and questions of intermediality more widely.
-She has published extensively on French and Francophone literature and film, with a special focus on Proust, Chantal Akerman and the French New Wave.
+Marion's main research interests include modern French literature, New Wave and post-New Wave cinema, the intersections between film, literature and the visual arts, the adaptation of literary works for the screen and stage, literature and art of the fin de siècle, as well as the process of artistic creation.
+She has published extensively on French and Francophone literature and film, with a special focus on Proust, Chantal Akerman and the New Wave.

 Her books include